umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 		There are also a couple small components, the ones next to pieces labeled "R500", with faint white lines on one side.
 That side also points to a white dot on the DCB

+	The dots are on the top left in this example
 	![Dot Example](white_dot.jpg)